ccoop/phomes/README.md

 # phData ML Engineer Project - Usage Guide
-My goal for the project was to implement a toolkit for ML workflows that would help a data scientist iterate quickly and get their models ready for deployment.
-I thought it would be more interesting to make this vendor-neutral so this is all pure Python without external SAAS services or cloud providers.
+My goal for the project was to implement a user-friendly ML toolkit & CLI that would help data scientists iterate quickly and get their models ready for deployment.
+I thought it would be interesting to make this vendor-neutral so it's all pure Python without external SAAS services or cloud providers.

 If you are running the container interactively using -it, here's how to get an overview of the project: